Hunger Has No Color

 2023-2024 restoration of Hunger Has No Color mural

-We are seeking grants to fund a restoration of the “Hunger Has No Color” mural which is on the south facing wall of Captain Ken’s Foods building at 107 East Colorado Street, at the intersection of So.
+The Saint Paul City Council has approved a $13,600 Neighborhood STAR Year-Round Grant to provide a major assist with the restoration of the “Hunger Has No Color” mural.
+This historic mural is on the south facing wall of Captain Ken’s Foods building at 107 East Colorado Street, at the intersection of So.
 Robert Street, on Saint Paul’s “West Side”.
-The current cost estimate for the Hunger restoration is approximately $17,000.

-The Complete Restoration of the Hunger Has No Color mural is a project of collective passion.
+The complete restoration of the Hunger Has No Color mural is a project of collective passion.
 It is a rare opportunity due to the potential involvement of the mural’s three original creating artists – John Acosta, Armando Gutierrez G., and Richard Schletty.
-This mural was originally created in 1985 and has been maintained to the best of our abilities since then for the past 38 years.
+The mural was originally created in 1985 and has been maintained to the best of our abilities since then for the past 39 years.

-The photos immediately below, taken in fall of 2022, show the fading that has occurred due to sunlight and the damage due to water freeze-thaw cycles.
+The photos immediately below, taken in fall of 2022, show the fading that had occurred due to sunlight and the damage due to water freeze-thaw cycles.
 The gutter problem, as described in this document, has been fixed.
-A new heavy duty gutter has been installed by Captain Ken’s Foods.
+A new heavy duty gutter has been installed by Captain Ken’s Foods (as noted above).

 2010 restoration of “Hunger Has No Color” mural

 Restoration work began in mid-September 2010.
 John Acosta and Richard Schletty restored weather-damaged areas.
 We gave the entire mural a “fresh-up” to restore sun-faded areas.

 Funding for the 2010 restoration of the “Hunger Has No Color” mural was provided by Captain Ken’s Foods, The City of St. Paul Cultural STAR program, and the Riverview Economic Development Association.